Binoculars: simply the best way to improve your experience of watching birds in the garden and beyond.

-This can be measured in terms of angle (degrees), or by a set distance. e.g the FOV of the Hawke Endurance ED 8 x 42 is 129m wide when looking at the image 1000m away.
+This can be measured in terms of angle (degrees), or by a set distance. e.g the FOV of a binocular 8 x 42 could be 129m wide when looking at the image 1000m away.
 This is equivalent to 388ft wide when looking at an image 1000yds away.

 04 | Exit Pupil.

 The diameter of the viewable image when the eye is positioned at the correct eye relief.
 This is calculated by dividing the objective lens diameter by the binocular magnification. e.g for a 10 x 42 binocular divide the objective lens diameter of 42mm by the magnification power of 10 to get a 4.2mm exit pupil.

 The distance between the two ocular lenses.
 This is measured from the middle of one lens to another.
 The interpupillary distance has a range, as the distance will change depending how open or closed the binoculars hinge is set.

 06 | Eye Relief.

 The distance from the pupil to the ocular lens.
 When at the correct distance the best viewing experience will be achieved.
 All Hawke binoculars are fitted with adjustable twist-up eye cups to help gain the correct eye relief distance and comfortable viewing experience.

 The closest possible distance that the binoculars can be focused at.
 Binoculars with an ability to focus at close range allow for better viewing of nearby objects such as insects and garden birds.